 The Report Studio

-Use the VTScada Report Studio to create all the reports you need.
-You can access this tool from the Reports Page, which is typically found in the Alarms Reports and Diagnostics folder.
+Use the VTScada Report Studio to create your customized reports.
+Open this tool from the Reports Page, which is typically part of the Alarms, Reports & Diagnostics folder.

 Creating a new report from within the Reports page.

-Reports are presented as tables of information, where you select which tags to include, what calculations to perform, and what summary information to include.
+Reports are tables of information where you select which tags to include, what calculations to perform, and what summary information to calculate.
 Any report can contain multiple tables, allowing you to create comprehensive overviews of your system.

-In addition to the tables, you can add images, spacers, and text to provide clarity and context.
+In addition to the tables, you can add images, line charts, spacers, and text to provide clarity and context.

 Report elements in the studio